 Day 1: Arrive in Rovinj and Explore the Old Town

-As you arrive in Istria, make your way to the charming town of Rovinj.
-Located on the western coast of the region, Rovinj is known for its picturesque old town, which is filled with narrow streets, colorful houses, and a stunning waterfront.
-Spend your first day exploring the old town and soaking up the atmosphere.
-Be sure to visit the Church of St. Euphemia, which offers stunning views of the city and the sea.
+Make your way to the quaint town of Rovinj once you reach Istria.
+Rovinj, a city on the region’s western coast, is renowned for its charming old town, which is dotted with winding streets, vibrant homes, and a breathtaking waterfront.
+Spend your first day exploring the historic district and taking in the atmosphere.
+Don’t forget to go to the Church of St. Euphemia, which has a beautiful view of the city and the ocean.

 Day 2: Visit the Roman Ruins in Pula